sebastianotronto/minimal-qt/README.md

 The `Makefile` implements these three steps.

-The first two steps are straightforward: first you need to locate the `moc` and `uic` command - they are usually in the QT installation folder.
-For example I have them in `/usr/lib64/qt/libexec`.
+The first two steps are straightforward: first you need to locate the `moc` and `uic` commands.
+They are usually in the QT installation folder - for example I have them in `/usr/lib64/qt/libexec`.
 Then run:

 ```
 /usr/lib64/qt/libexec/moc mainwindow.h > moc_mainwindow.cpp